Introduction: Professional and Technical Writing (ENGL 30503) at UArk

 Part 2: Developing Your Professional Persona

 In Part 2, you will learn about how to develop your professional persona through career application documents.
 In this project, you will practice technical writing and design skills to create a résumé and cover letter that respond directly to a real job ad in your career field.
+Chapter 5: Applying to Jobs discusses the job application process and how to construct the documents that respond to job ads.
+Chapter 6: Tailoring Job Materials discusses how to tailor those materials for your specific audience, so that you can increase your chances for success on the job market.

-Part 3: Researching Professional and Technical Problems
+Part 3: Researching Problems and Proposing Solutions